 Overall, there are no risks associated with participating in the present study.
-Before starting the survey, you will be presented with a page summarising the informed consent process.
+Below this section, you will be presented with a page summarising the informed consent process.
 Here you can decide whether you would like to proceed to participate in the study.
 However, there remains a small risk of you recalling potentially upsetting memories.
 Therefore, it is important for you to know that you can withdraw from the study at any point without a reason.
 Also, you will be directed to valuable resources upon completion of the survey.
 If you find yourself seriously affected by participation, please contact me (Bernadette) or my supervisor (Dr Maria Gardani).

 8. Confidentiality and data protection